 - Be aware of express subways.
 Sometimes you can board an express train that skips some stations.

 - Download Citymapper.
 Not only gives you the best way to get from point A to point B, this app also tells you where to board the subway for more efficient use.
-I was so impressed I added it to my resources page
+I was so impressed I added it to my resources page and topped my list of 12 apps to download in NYC.

 - There are rats.
 No tips, just to let you know.